 Resume should show all relevant experience.
 This could include internships, volunteer work, leadership experience and/or post undergraduate employment.
 Be sure to include your graduation or anticipated graduation dates.
 Resumes must include the month and year for position duration (for example, "January 2018 October 2020: Account Representative").

-Submit an official copy of your GMAT score by selecting the GMAT Business School program name Charles H. Lundquist College of Business – Master of Science in Finance (code = KSQ-5N-95).
-A few helpful GMAT resources to explore are Beat the GMAT, Khan Academy, and the Economist.
-For more information on registration, test centers, test preparation materials, and test fees, please visit the GMAT website.
+Submitting official GMAT scores: You can submit your official GMAT score report by selecting the GMAT business school program name Charles H. Lundquist College of Business – Master of Science in Finance (code = KSQ-5N-95).

-Submit an official copy of your GRE score by using the GRE Institutional Code for the University of Oregon (4846) and the GRE Departmental code for Finance (4102).
+Submitting official GRE scores: You can submit your official GRE score report by using the GRE institutional code for the University of Oregon (4846) and the GRE departmental code for finance (4102).

 - Transcripts (two-part process)